DemetriosParaschos/tfidf_greek/README.md

 # TF-IDF Analysis of Greek Texts: Vocabulary Comparison in Poetry

 ## Overview
 This project explores **thematic vocabulary differences** in Greek poetry, particularly focusing on **hymns dedicated to Zeus**.
-The aim is to compare vocabulary usage across poems of various eras (Archaic to Hellenistic) and philosophical orientation (Classical, Orphic, Stoic, Alexandrian, Neoplatonic, etc.) to identify distinct word patterns and their significance.
+The aim is to compare vocabulary usage across poems of various eras (Archaic to Hellenistic) and philosophical orientations (Classical, Orphic, Stoic, Alexandrian, Neoplatonic, etc.) to identify distinct word patterns and their significance.

-The approach leverages **TF-IDF** (Term Frequency-Inverse Document Frequency) analysis to highlight words that are important in a specific subcorpus but uncommon across the entire corpus.
+The approach leverages **TF-IDF** ([Term Frequency-Inverse Document Frequency](https://en.wikipedia.org/wiki/Tf–idf)) analysis to highlight words that are important in a specific subcorpus but uncommon across the entire corpus.
 The results contribute to broader projects, such as **VERITRACE** (focused on Orphic poems) and ongoing research into Stoic poetry.

 ---